irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

 ### New line

-* Very often a function definition does not fit into one line.
-In this case, excessive arguments should be moved to a new line, starting from the opening parenthesis.
+* Very often function definition does not fit into one line.
+In this case, excessive arguments should be moved to a new line, starting with the opening parenthesis.

     ```r
     long_function_name <- function(arg1, arg2, arg3, arg4,
                                    long_argument_name1 = TRUE)
     ```

-* If arguments expand more than into two lines, than each argument should be placed on a separate line.
+* If arguments expand more than into two lines, then each argument should be placed on a separate line.

     ```r
     long_function_name <- function(long_argument_name1 = c("value1", "value2"),